Follow Italianism

 The issuance of the Electronic Identity Card Abroad is a victory for the Commission for Foreign and Constitutional Affairs, in Italian Parliament.

-In June this year, deputies approved a resolution to demand that the Italian government also issue the CIE to Italians residing abroad.
-The deputy Italian-Brazilian Luiz Lorenzato, from Lega, was part of the commission.
+In June of this year, members of parliament approved a resolution to urge the Italian government to issue the CIE (Foreigner Identity Card) to Italians residing abroad.
+Italian-Brazilian MP Luiz Lorenzato, from the Lega party, was part of the commission.

 Until then, the document was only issued to citizens residing in Italy and some European Union countries.